-Based upon the foregoing, we are of the opinion that under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the Offered Bonds is excluded from gross income for federal income tax purposes pursuant to Section 103 of the Code, (ii) interest on the Series A Bonds is not treated as a preference item in calculating the alternative minimum tax imposed on individuals and corporations under the Code but is, however, included in the adjusted current earnings of corporations for the purpose of calculating the alternative minimum tax, (iii) interest on the Series B Bonds is treated as a preference item in calculating the alternative minimum tax imposed on individuals and corporations under the Code, and (iv) interest on the Series C Bonds is not treated as a preference item in calculating the alternative minimum tax imposed on individuals and corporations under the Code, and is not included in the adjusted current earnings of corporations for the purpose of calculating the alternative minimum tax.
+Based upon the foregoing, we are of the opinion that under existing statutes and court decisions and assuming continuing compliance with certain tax covenants described herein, (i) interest on the Offered Bonds is excluded from gross income for federal income tax purposes pursuant to Section 103 of the Code, (ii) interest on the Series A Bonds is not treated as a preference item in calculating the alternative minimum tax imposed on individuals and corporations under the Code but is, however, included in the adjusted current earnings of corporations for the purpose of calculating the alternative minimum tax, (iii) interest on the Series B Bonds is treated as a preference item in calculating the Code, and (iv) interest on the Series C Bonds is not treated as a preference item in calculating the alternative minimum tax imposed on individuals and corporations under the Code, and (iv) interest on the Series C Bonds is not treated as a preference item in calculating the alternative minimum tax imposed on individuals and corporations under the Code, and is not included in the adjusted current earnings of calculating the alternative minimum tax.
 In rendering our opinion, we have relied on certain representations, certifications of fact, and statements of reasonable expectations made by the Authority in connection with the Bonds, and we have assumed compliance by the Authority with certain ongoing covenants to comply with applicable requirements of the Code to assure the exclusion of interest on the Bonds from gross income under Section 103 of the Code.